seoninja13/lead-gen-handyman/handyman-v2/Envato-template-files/WorkDirectory/HandymanServices/daily-log.md

   - Added `CREATE TABLE IF NOT EXISTS` to `test-crud.js`.
   - Added detailed timestamped logging to `test-crud.js` before/after each database operation call to diagnose performance issues.
   - **Status:** Ready to re-run `test-crud.js` with enhanced logging to identify the bottleneck.
 Development server is running.

+## April 12, 2025

+### New Home Page Design Implementation

+#### Completed Tasks

+1. **Implemented New Home Page Design**
+   - Created `pages/new-design.js` with all sections from the reference template
+   - Created custom styles for the new design
+   - Added notification banner in `pages/home.js` linking to the new design

+2. **Fixed Routing Issues**
+   - Removed problematic `home-new.js` file that was causing 404 errors
+   - Updated redirect in `pages/index.js` to point to the correct home page
+   - Created a cleaner route structure for the new design page

+3. **Documentation**
+   - Created comprehensive documentation of the new design implementation in `handyman-v2/documentation/new-design-implementation.md`
+   - Updated code change log with recent changes
+   - Created documentation status report in `handyman-v2/documentation/documentation-status.md`

+#### Issues Encountered

+1. **404 Errors with home-new.js**
+   - **Problem**: The `home-new.js` page was returning 404 errors when accessed
+   - **Solution**: Created a new page `new-design.js` and removed the problematic file
+   - **Root Cause**: Possible naming conflict or routing issue in Next.js

+2. **Running Development Server**
+   - **Problem**: Difficulty running the development server from the correct directory
+   - **Solution**: Verified the correct path and command for running the server

+#### Next Steps

+1. **Replace Placeholder Images**
+   - Find and replace placeholder images with actual handyman service images
+   - Ensure all images are properly optimized for web

+2. **Connect Search Functionality**
+   - Implement actual search functionality connected to the Supabase database
+   - Add proper form validation and error handling

+3. **Implement Dynamic Content**
+   - Replace static content with dynamic data from the database
+   - Implement loading states for data fetching